Chapter 172-10 WAC: Public Records Requests

 Cheney, WA 99004

-(3) Information is also available at the Eastern Washington University web site at http://inside.ewu.edu/business-finance/public-records.
+(3) Information is also available at the Eastern Washington University website at https://inside.ewu.edu/rcp/pr/.

 (4) The public records officer and Eastern Washington University shall assist requestors, comply with the Public Records Act, and provide public records training and assistance to university employees.

 [Statutory Authority: RCW 28B.35.120(12).
 WSR 14-24-034, § 172-10-020, filed 11/24/14, effective 12/25/14.]

 WAC 172-10-030 Availability of public records.
 (1) Hours for inspection of records.
 Public records are available for inspection and copying during normal business hours of Eastern Washington University, Monday through Friday, 8:00 a.m. to 5:00 p.m., excluding legal holidays, unless the requestor and the public records officer agree on a different time.
 Records must be inspected at the offices of Eastern Washington University.

 (2) University Policy Index.
 An index of Eastern Washington University’s generally applicable rules, policies, and procedures is available for use by members of the public and may be accessed online at www.ewu.edu/policy.

 (3) Organization of records.
 Eastern Washington University will maintain its records in a reasonably organized manner.
 Eastern Washington University will take reasonable actions to protect records from damage and disorganization.
 A requestor shall not take Eastern Washington University records from Eastern Washington University offices without the permission of the public records officer.
 A variety of records are available on the Eastern Washington University web site at www.ewu.edu.
 Requestors are encouraged to view the documents available on the web site prior to submitting a records request.